 Identity theft occurs more often than people think.
-According to a Javelin Strategy and Research study, during 2013, there was an identity theft case every 2 seconds.
+According to a Javelin Strategy and Research study, in 2013, there was an identity theft case every 2 seconds.

 Data breaches and cyberattacks also occur frequently and are on the rise.
 They can potentially affect millions of people.
 In 2016, a business fell victim to a ransomware attack every 40 seconds, according to a cybercrime report by Cybersecurity Ventures.

 Identity theft criminals want your SSN because it’s a crucial and private piece of information, and you can’t easily replace it.
 With your SSN, thieves can access other information about you, such as your date of birth, employment, bank accounts, and credit files.
 Sometimes, you may not find your SSN is compromised until your credit application is turned down, or you start getting calls from creditors.

 Recovery from an Identity Theft Case Takes Time

 One of the most surprising identity theft facts is how long it takes to recover for victims.
 If you notice fraudulent activity in your accounts soon enough, the time to recover from the consequences of identity theft can be very short.
 However, according to a study from the SANS Institute, on average, it might take as much as 600 hours to recover from a severe case of identity theft.

 Adults are not the only people that identity theft criminals target.
 Identity theft schemes focusing on children are common.
 Children are given an SSN at birth but generally don’t use it until they turn 18 and go to college.